Spyros Spyromilios: Early life

-Spyromilios was born in Himarra, then Ottoman Empire, to a historical family of the region.
+Spyromilios was born in Himarë, then Ottoman Empire, to a historical family of the region.
 He entered a naval school in Kephalonia and had the privilege to visit many European ports.
 He applied to study at the School of Naval Trials, however, was declined entry because he has over 19 years of age.
 By the recommendation of his relative, Ioannis Spyromilios, who was a gendarme commander, he enlisted in the Hellenic Gendarmerie in 1883 where he would soon become an officer.

 Career

 Greco-Turkish War of 1897

 Spyromilios had been a member of the Ethniki Etaireia nationalist organization prior to the war and upon its outbreak, was placed as the head of its volunteer corps.
 He acted as the force commander of 67 gendarmes on the Epirus front and was in the battles around Preveza and Nikopolis.
 Having made a name for himself within the Ethniki Etaireia, he was later commissioned to care for refugees from Crete following the Cretan Revolt (1897–1898).